 How Should You Facilitate an Open-door Policy

-Why might these be a good idea?
-Some workplaces / middle management (whether intentionally or unintentionally) promote a culture of intimidation or aggression, discouraging whistle-blowing, “tattle-telling,” or “complaining”; providing an anonymous way to express concerns protects anyone who may be afraid of retaliation.
+Why might this practice be a good idea?
+At some workplaces, middle management (whether intentionally or unintentionally) promotes a culture of intimidation or aggression, discouraging whistle-blowing, “tattle-telling,” or “complaining”; providing an anonymous way to express concerns protects anyone who may be afraid of retaliation.

 Of course, receiving concerns and suggestions for improvement from the workforce is only the first step.
 Once upper management knows of a problem or potential room for improvement, it becomes the responsibility of all to address that need or issue.
 If employees don’t see their concerns or suggestions being addressed in at least some minimal way, their faith in the system will rapidly deteriorate and the safety culture will suffer.
 Buy-in will diminish and people will feel as though reporting issues or concerns is a waste of their time.

 Accountability is key, and so is communication back to the workforce that responsibility for the problem or improvement opportunity is being addressed.
 Adopting a bulletin board, weekly newsletter, monthly “magazine,” or even just an email list with emails promoting new initiatives or ideas might be some good ways to show employees that their voices are being heard and their causes are being advocated for.

 There is no “wrong” way to facilitate an open-door policy in safety, except not to have one.
 Potential problems or deficiencies in an occupational safety and health program are too serious not to listen to, no matter how small or insignificant some may turn out to be.